braze-inc/braze-docs/_docs/_hidden/private_betas/script_tag.md

 - Product clicked
 - Abandoned cart

-At this time, you will not have the ability to customize the Shopify scripts to include more event and attribute tracking.
+At this time, you will not be able to customize the Shopify scripts to include more event and attribute tracking.

 ## How does the Braze Web SDK get installed onto my Shopify store?

 ### No pre-existing Web SDK implementation
-[Shopify ScriptTag](https://shopify.dev/api/admin-rest/2021-10/resources/scripttag#top) is a remote JavaScript code that is loaded into the pages of your store or the order status page of checkout.
+[Shopify ScriptTag](https://shopify.dev/api/admin-rest/2021-10/resources/scripttag#top) is a remote JavaScript code loaded into the pages of your store or the order status page of checkout.
 When a store page is loaded, Shopify will check to see if any script tags need to be loaded to the site page.
 Within the process, the Braze Web SDK scripts will be loaded onto your Shopify store site directly.

 From the event selector within the Shopify setup wizard, the events denoted with an asterisk (&#42;) are supported by the Web SDK.
 If you select these events and/or include in-browser messaging, Braze will determine that the Web SDK implementation via Shopify ScriptTag will be added to your Shopify store as part of your setup.